Sorry, no records were found. Please adjust your search criteria and try again.

 Sorry, unable to load Google Maps API.

-What is so great about toddler playgrounds Perth?
+What’s so great about toddler Playgrounds in Perth?

 Clarkson Reserve, Maylands Clarkson Reserve is a hidden gem in the leafy suburb of Maylands.
 It features a small nature playground, bike and scooter paths and gorgeous river views.
 On arriving, Miss 4 raced to the play area.
 This is mostly sand-based and features wooden balancing beams and flat logs to hop across.
 There is also a large birds nest swing surrounded by a wood chip base.
 This was a hit!
 Miss 4 kept going back to play here.
 The main feature of the playground, however, is the wooden play fort.
 Children can access this via a climbing wall Read more…